Are you in need of a command center?

 The biggest thing is you want your command center to serve its purpose and be functional.

 For me, I get so sick of mail and clutter on my kitchen counter.
-The kitchen counter is like the family dumping ground.
+It's like the family dumping ground.

 The kids come in and leave their papers there, the mail gets sat there.
 Hubby and I are guilty of dropping things there as well.